 I remember flying alone for the first time.
 It was a short, hour-long flight from Ohio to Illinois when I was in college.
-I was ill-prepared and listened to the man next to me ramble on for the whole flight instead of studying for an exam.
+I was completely unprepared and spent the flight listening to the man next to me talk instead of studying for an exam.
 Headphones would’ve been smart, huh?

 Published: March 8, 2024